 Aavescan logo Aavescan

-Live and historical Aave rates
+Live and historical data for Aave

 How to Calculate Historical Interest Rates on Aave

-Aavescan Insights - Published 07.11.2022
+Aavescan Insights - Published 07.11.2022, Edited 10.04.2026

-Why Calculate Your Historical Interest Rate?
+Why Calculate Historical Interest Rates?

 Two Ways to Calculate DeFi Interest Rates

-1. Use Historical APRs
+1. Use Historical APR Snapshots

 2. Use the Interest Index

-The interest index (such as Aave’s liquidityIndex or variableBorrowIndex) is a number that continuously increases to reflect accumulated interest.
-By comparing the index values of two different dates you can precisely calculate the interest that has accrued, i.e. the interest earned or owed, fully accounting for compounding and additional sources of income such as flash loan fees.
+By comparing the index values at two different dates, you can calculate the interest that has accrued, i.e. the interest earned or owed, while accounting for compounding and, in some cases, additional sources of income such as flash loan fees.

 Calculating Interest Rates Using the Index

 // 1.
-Get liquidityIndex values
+Get supplyIndex values

-snapshotNow = currentSnapshot.liquidityIndex
+snapshotNow = currentSnapshot.supplyIndex

-snapshot24hAgo = snapshot24hAgo.liquidityIndex
+snapshot24hAgo = previousSnapshot.supplyIndex

 // 2.
 Compute daily growth